semver/semver/semver.md

 numerically.
-Pre-release precedence MUST be determined by comparing each dot separated identifier as follows: identifiers consisting of only digits are compared numerically and identifiers with letters or hyphens are compared lexically in ASCII sort order.
+Pre-release precedence MUST be determined by comparing each dot separated identifier as follows: identifiers consisting of only digits are compared numerically and identifiers with letters or hyphens are compared lexically in ASCII sort order (with exception of special identifiers).
 Numeric identifiers always have lower precedence than non-numeric identifiers.
+The special identifiers are ordered ['dev', 'alpha', 'beta', 'rc'] and take precedence over all other identifiers.
-Example: 1.0.0-alpha < 1.0.0-alpha.1 < 1.0.0-beta.2 < 1.0.0-beta.11 < 1.0.0-rc.1 < 1.0.0.
+Example: 1.0.0-foobar < 1.0.0-dev < 1.0.0-alpha < 1.0.0-alpha.1 <
+1.0.0-beta.2 < 1.0.0-beta.11 < 1.0.0-rc.1 < 1.0.0.

 Why Use Semantic Versioning?